 It can be difficult to see the benefits of these wellness programs at first, but investing in the holistic health of your employees can make a big difference in the long run.
 Why?
 Wellness and employee engagement go hand-in-hand.
 Employers who care about and support wellness programs set people up to be great at their jobs—leading to increased productivity, happier employees, and lower turnover.

 Wellness has also become more mainstream and accessible than it was a few short years ago, and as a result, these programs are increasingly being sought out by working professionals.
 With the upper hand in today’s job market, employees are much more willing to look for new opportunities if they feel their job has compromised their physical and/or mental health.

 Despite this trend, wellness is something many employers have struggled to figure out.
-For example, only 20% of the working professionals we surveyed for our 2019 Hiring Outlook felt that their company excelled at providing wellness programs.
+For example, nearly half of the working professionals we surveyed for our 2020 Hiring Outlook felt that their company does not promote a health work-life balance.

 Employers have traditionally focused on the cost-saving benefits of wellness programs, but this is not what matters most.
 Wellness programs should take a holistic approach and be geared toward improving your employees’ physical, mental, social, and financial well-being.

 As a result, a renewed focus on these elements will become even more critical to your ability to retain employees: